 The Story of the Beatles’ Failed Audition for Decca Records

 In 1962, the Beatles would go from a band with a strong local following to the biggest rock group in all of England.
 But it started off in an undistinguished fashion, with the not-yet Fab Four failing an audition for Decca Records on Jan.
 1, 1962.

 On New Year's Eve 1961, the Beatles drove in a snowstorm from Liverpool to London.
 The next day, they set up shop in Decca Studios and cranked out 15 tracks in a few hours.
 The songs reflected what they were regularly performing at the time, a mixture of rock, R&B, rocked-up standards and originals.

-Dick Rowe, the A&R man who agreed to try out the group, was unimpressed, however, famously telling manager Brian Epstein that "guitar groups were on their way out."
+Dick Rowe, the A&R man who agreed to try out the group, was unimpressed, however, famously telling manager Brian Epstein that "guitar groups are on their way out."
 Five months later, the Beatles signed with George Martin at Parlophone, an imprint of EMI, leading to arguably the most successful artist-producer collaboration in history.

 The remaining eight songs included Chuck Berry's "Memphis," Buddy Holly's "Crying, Waiting, Hoping," Bobby Vee's "Take Good Care of My Baby," Phil Spector's "To Know Her Is to Love Her" and another original, "Love of the Loved."

 The tapes prove George Martin's assertion that Pete Best was the wrong drummer for the group.
 For years, Best had said he was fired in favor of Ringo Starr because the band were jealous of his success with their female fans.
 But after one listen, it's obvious that Best was a limited drummer with a poor sense of timekeeping.